sharetribe/flex-docs/src/docs/introduction/development-skills/index.md

 ## Getting help

-If you are unsure if something is possible or how to do a certain thing with Flex, you can contact our support:
+If you are unsure if something is possible or how to do a certain thing with Sharetribe, you can contact our support:
 [flex-support@sharetribe.com](mailto:flex-support@sharetribe.com).
 If
 you are not a developer or don't have access to one, we can also help you.